 During a flood

-- Protect doorways and low level air vents with sandbags or rubbish bags filled with earth
+- Protect doorways and low level air vents with property flood resilience products, installed in advance of flooding.

 Visit the Environment Agency website for up-to-date information.